 - How to choose or change plans

 - Quality Improvement Program

 - Our plan, including:

-- o Financial information
+- o financial information

-- How the plan has been rated by plan members
+- \circ how the plan has been rated by plan members

-- The number of appeals made by members
+- o the number of appeals made by members

-- How to leave the plan
+- \circ how to leave the plan

-- Our network providers and our network pharmacies, including: - How to choose or change primary care providers - o Qualifications of our network providers and pharmacies - How we pay providers in our network - For a list of providers and pharmacies in the plan's network, see the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at mmp.SuperiorHealthPlan.com - Covered services and drugs and about rules you must follow, including: - o Services and drugs covered by the plan - o Limits to your coverage and drugs - o Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it, including asking us to: - o Put in writing why something is not covered - o Change a decision we made - Pay for a bill you have got
+- Our network providers and our network pharmacies, including: - how to choose or change primary care providers - o qualifications of our network providers and pharmacies - how we pay providers in our network - a list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services, or visit our website at mmp.SuperiorHealthPlan.com. - Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - \circ services and drugs covered by the plan - o limits to your coverage and drugs - $\circ\;$ rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9, Section E3, page 195), including asking us to: - \circ put in writing why something is not covered - o change a decision we made - o pay for a bill you have got